John Walter (publisher): Biography

-In 1799 Walter was again convicted for a technical libel, this time on Lord Cowper.
-He had then given up the management of the business to his eldest son, William, and had (1795) retired to Teddington, where he lived till his death.
-In 1759 he had married Frances Landen (died 1798), by whom he had six children.
-William Walter very soon gave up the duties he undertook in 1795, and in 1803 transferred the sole management of the business to his son, John.
+In 1799, Walter was again convicted for a technical libel, this time on Lord Cowper.
+He had then given up the management of the business to his eldest son, William, and had (1795) retired to The Grove, Teddington, where he lived until his death, aged 74.
+He is buried at St Mary with St Alban where there is a memorial.

+In 1759, he married Frances Landen (died 1798), by whom he had six children.
+He very soon gave up the duties he undertook in 1795, and in 1803 transferred the sole management of the business to his son John Walter (editor, born 1776).

+He had a natural son, Walter Wilson.